So what age group should Sailor Moon be aimed at?

 Kodansha was right behind them, making commercials and send-away products, aimed at tween girls.

 Now is where everything gets tricky.
-The content of the show remained mostly unchanged, save but for a few episodes of Sailormoon SuperS.
+The content of the show remained mostly unchanged, save but for a few episodes of Sailor Moon SuperS.
 The show still dealt openly with sexual themes, violence and death, but the toy line was aimed at a younger and younger demographic.
 At one point, a slue of toy ads ran during episode 164, which had the following themes:

-SuperS received the lowest ratings of any season of Sailormoon, despite the amazing artwork, a stellar toy line (which even included motion sensitive dolls, intelligent enough to follow the episodes with you) and a deep storyline.
-Part of the blame was placed upon the fact that the season dealt mostly with the life of a growing Chibiusa, while another part of the blame went to the fact that Toei failed to keep up with the manga, and thus the Outer Senshi were mostly omitted (minus the movie and one special), the Amazoness Quartet were depowered and removed from Senshi status (Aw c’mon Toei really??), Super Sailor Chibi Moon had half of her powers removed until the movie and the end of the season, Eternal Sailor Moon was pushed ahead into StarS and NONE of the other Senshi received their full power ups at the end.
+Part of the blame was placed upon the fact that the season dealt mostly with the life of a growing Chibiusa, while another part of the blame went to the fact that Toei failed to keep up with the manga (valid complaint), and thus the Outer Sailor Guardians were mostly omitted (minus the movie and one special), the Amazoness Quartet were depowered and removed from Guardians status (Aw c’mon Toei really??), Super Sailor Chibi Moon had more than half of her powers removed until the SuperS movie and the end of the season, Eternal Sailor Moon was pushed ahead into Sailor StarS (I will get to that) and NONE of the other Guardians received their full power ups at the end.
 And I’m not even counting the depowering of Diana and Artemis.

 Naoko Takeuchi had not yet finished writing the end of the manga, and had been in several heated arguments with different Toei writers.
 Toei animation wanted the series to keep going, with several executives wanting to take the series not only into a separate story altogether, but they wanted to aim for an even younger demographic, while Naoko wanted the series to stay true to her initial audience.

 The solution?
-End the series at StarS.
+End the series at Sailor StarS.

 While both the anime and manga took on even MORE adult themes, the endings vary.
 The anime ended in February of 1997, while the manga lasted until the following March.
 Naoko and Toei bickered, until finally agreeing upon the final designs for Taiki, Seiya and Yaten (Toei opted for rattails, so that Bandai could make the dolls with brush-able hair.
 Naoko wanted their hair to remain short like Mamoru and Haruka.
 Go figure.)
 Toei eventually did drop most of the “kid-friendly” themes that were originally in place, though a toy line was aimed at girls ages 3-11.
 (What?)